 - This program has been approved by the Pennsylvania Continuing Legal Education Board for one hour of substantive law, practice and procedure CLE credit and zero hours of ethics, professionalism or substance abuse CLE credit.

 - This program has been approved by the Board on Continuing Legal Education of the Supreme Court of New Jersey for one hour of total CLE credit.
 Of these, zero qualifies as hours of credit for ethics/professionalism, and zero qualifies as hours of credit toward certification in civil trial law, criminal trial law, workers compensation law, municipal court law, and/or matrimonial law.

 - (Reminder: New York recognizes New Jersey as an "approved jurisdiction" and will honor those credits.)

 - This program has been approved by the Commission on Continuing Legal Education for the State of Delaware for 1 credits, including zero Enhanced Ethics credits.

 - This course has been approved by the Minnesota State Board of Continuing Legal Education for 1 hour in the following category or categories of credit:

 - (a) standard continuing legal education

-This program is pending approval in Illinois and Florida.
+This program is pending approval in Florida.